hype-lab/DotNetLibraries/HypeLab.MailEngine/README.md

 public static IServiceCollection AddMailEngine(this IServiceCollection services, params IMailAccessInfo[] mailAccessInfoParams)
 ```

-**Interfaces and Classes**

-- `IMailAccessInfo`: Base interface for email access information.
-- `SendGridAccessInfo`: Configuration class for SendGrid email client.
-- `SmtpAccessInfo`: Configuration class for SMTP email client.
-- `IMailAccessesInfo`: Interface for managing multiple email clients.
-- `IEmailService`: Interface for sending emails.
-- `ISmtpEmailService`: Specific interface for sending emails through SMTP.
-- `ISendGridEmailService`: Specific interface for sending emails through SendGrid.

 **Contributing**

-Contributions are welcome!
-Please feel free to open an issue or to ask anything if needed.
+Feedbacks and and Contributions are welcome!
+Also feel free to open an issue or to ask anything if needed.

 **License**